ManojRAMR/ManojRAMR/README.md

 <p align='center'>

 </p>
 <div size='20px'> Hi!
-My name is Manoj Randeni, a full-stack developer from Sri Lanka.

-**I’m openly looking for full-time job opportunities (onsite/ remote) as a junior full-stack developer**
+My name is Manoj Randeni, an ambitious and self-motivated individual with a strong technical background, who is able to work with minimum supervision.
+Enjoy solving problems and working in team environments.

+Working in a Swedish-American startup as a front-end web developer on contract basis.
+Focus on building a career as a full stack developer while being up-to-date with new technologies.
 </div>

-<h2> About Me </h2>

-- 🔭 I’m currently working on my portfolio website development project, and a few personal projects.

 - 🌱 My current focus is to master Java, Angular and MySQL language & techs by developing some of my personal projects.